stam66/skComboBox/README.md

 clears the popup list and entry field of all values
 Example: send “clearCombo” to group “comboBox”

+### - initState
+forces popup closed when card/group containing combobox opens and display either value or the uPlaceholderText correctly
+Example: send "initState" to group "comboBox"

 # CHANGE LOG
+### Version 0.7
+ - corrected a minor styling issue when first opening the field
+ - added new command 'initState' - this forces the combobox to not display any values when the card or or group containing this is first openened, and displays correctly value or the uPlaceholderText
+ - minor change to close popuplist when value selected

 ### Version 0.6
  - corrected error with get functions, removed unnecessary custom properties
  - added placeholder text functionality